lelegard/arm-cpusysregs/docs/build-with-features.md

 - Compile each of these specialized modules with the exact compilation options it needs.
 - Compile all other modules without explicit `-march` option (or simply `-march=armv8-a` in the case of cross-compilation).
-- Check the availability of the Arm features at run time in the generic modules only and call dedicated functions in the specialized modules only when the check succeeded.
+- Check the availability of the Arm features at run time in the generic modules and call dedicated functions in the specialized modules only when the check succeeds.

 ### Complete example

 A complete example is proposed in the directory [samples/compile-accel](../samples/compile-accel).

 This is the skeleton of an application which uses CRC-32, AES, SHA-1, SHA-256, SHA-512.
 The cryptographic algorithms are replaced by simple `printf()`.
-This example illustrates the source code structure and build procedures.
+This example only illustrates the source code structure and build procedures.

 The individual algorithms are (hypothetically) implemented in several source files:
 `aes.c`, `crc.c`, `sha1.c`, `sha256.c`, `sha512.c`.
 These modules contain the portable
-implementations of their respective algorithm.
+implementation of their respective algorithm.

-The accelerated versions, uses specialized instructions or intrinsics are (hypothetically) implemented in distinct source files: `aes_accel.c`, `crc_accel.c`, `sha1_accel.c`, `sha256_accel.c`, `sha512_accel.c`.
+The accelerated versions, using specialized instructions or intrinsics, are (hypothetically) implemented in distinct source files: `aes_accel.c`, `crc_accel.c`, `sha1_accel.c`, `sha256_accel.c`, `sha512_accel.c`.
 The compilation of these modules uses the specific fine-tuned options for the specialized instructions or intrinsics they use.